 You should, however, create a website for your podcast (link to my guide on how to start podcast blog.
 You don’t need to host your podcast files on your website but it can be a great marketing site to allow people to find you.
 You can easily start a WordPress website/blog and can pick one among these select hosts ideal for podcast websites.

-Below is our list of all our best podcast hosting providers in 2020:
+Below is our list of all our best podcast hosting providers:

 - Smart Podcast Player.